SoaringMoon/WaifuNetwork/Archive/Threads/robowaifumeta4 Rugged Mountains on the Shore.md

 It's not a 'weird' rule but a common one to basically all IB server software AFAIK since the history of forever.
 On AlogSpace, Robi kindly set the number of board pages up to 25 (specifically for us), so everyone's limit here on the site is 250 threads. /robowaifu/ is currently somewhere between 150-160 IIRC.

 # 51
-Better late than never I have completed Draft 1 of a [spoiler]Newfag Friendly[/spoiler] FAQ Should I paste it cleartext in here or would you prefer I upload a txt?
+Better late than never I have completed Draft 1 of a %%Newfag Friendly%% FAQ Should I paste it cleartext in here or would you prefer I upload a txt?

 # 52